LogoCoatedMagnets

 Empty state

 Start with the real camera-side interface and mounted weight.
-The tool then tells you whether the buyer likely needs an open-mold supplier, a semi-custom OEM, or a full custom manufacturer.
+The tool then tells you whether an action camera magnetic mount for sale request still fits an open-mold supplier, a semi-custom OEM, or a full custom manufacturer.

-Official signals in this tool come from supplier and brand pages plus standards and regulator pages reviewed on 2026-04-02.
-They are pre-qualification anchors, not universal field ratings for every magnetic mount in the market.
+Official signals in this tool come from supplier and brand pages plus standards and regulator pages.
+Baseline evidence was reviewed on 2026-04-05, with stage1b increments re-reviewed on 2026-05-06.
+These signals are pre-qualification anchors, not universal field ratings for every magnetic mount in the market.

 This selector does not certify impact retention, magnet safety around medical devices, or full waterproof performance.
 Those stay in supplier review.